Balthazar33/opinionated-rn-template/README.md

 **RTK Query** has been configured to make API calls.
 Navigate to `src/services/testApi` and refer the sample api.
 A helper method to make API calls with error handling has been added in `src/services/apiCaller.ts` file.

 ## 📱 Splash Screen
 `react-native-bootsplash` is used in this template to control the splash screen behavior and appearance.
-To display a custom icon on the splash screen, save it in the `assets` folder at the project root as `logo.png` and run
+To display a custom icon on the splash screen, replace the `logo.png` image with your custom image in the `assets` folder at the project root and run
 ```bash
 npm run load-splash-asset
 ```